Robust populations of wild turkeys

-The State Chapter may present such State awards and recognitions as may be approved by the Board of Directors.
+The State Chapter may present such State awards and recognition as may be approved by the Board of Directors.
 All such awards shall be made in the name of the State Chapter.

 Section 2 – STATE AND LOCAL CHAPTERS

-All State and local chapters may grant such awards and recognitions as may be consistent with their purposes and not duplicative of or in conflict with the national awards of the NWTF.
+All State and local chapters may grant such awards and recognition as may be consistent with their purposes and not duplicate of or in conflict with the national awards of the NWTF.

 All notices required by law or by this Constitution shall be in any of the following manners: writing, e-mail, texted, phone, voice mail, or fax.
 A member of the board may specifically request to be notified in a particular manner.
 Notice may be waived, either before or after the meeting for which it is required, by any person entitled to receive the same.